mazenmahmoud00/NTI_DIGITAL_IC_SUMMER_2026/README.md

 beq x1, x2, label
 ```

-The ALU subtracts the two register operands:
+For `BEQ`, the ALU compares the two register operands by subtraction:

 ```text
 x1 - x2